isomerpages/moe-yiochukangpri/_yckps-experience/Co Curricular Activities (CCA)/Handbells.md

 #### **Our music, our melody**
 _
 The Handbells Ensemble provides its members with opportunities to develop their musical skills and knowledge.
 They also learn teamwork and discipline in their pursuit of musical excellence.
-Opportunities are provided for the members to display their talent through internal and external platforms
+Opportunities are provided for the members to display their talent through internal and external platforms.